Certora/Documentation/docs/user-guide/basics/index.md

 30:10 Modifying rule to exclude same address

-31:00 There is no calltrace when a rule passes bc calltrace is for a particular counterexample
+31:00 There is no `calltrace` when a rule passes because `calltrace` is for a particular counterexample

 31:10 Difference from fuzzer

-32:25 default of ignoring reverting paths, @withrevert lastReverted
+32:25 default of ignoring reverting paths, `@withrevert` `lastReverted`

-35:15 warning about lastReverted
+35:15 warning about `lastReverted`

-35:50 liveness property
+35:50 `liveness` property

 41:15 Summary
 --writing rules is like writing unit tests...
---use mathint to avoid overflow
+--use `mathint` to avoid overflow
 --...

-42:40 exercise intro writing transferFromSpec
+42:40 exercise intro writing `transferFromSpec`

 44:15 work time / break

-44:45 --rule ruleName
+44:45 --rule `ruleName`

 47:30 how to generalize rules parametric rules intro

 54:00 Starting parametric example

-54:40 calldataarg
+54:40 `calldataarg`

 59:05 method selector